-Read on for brief summaries of their four fashion trends, and let me know which one is your favorite by tweeting me @thekeytochic.
+Read on for brief summaries of their four fashion trends.

 The first trend, Rocker, is where elements of 1970s punk collide with 1990s grunge.
 Expect sleek leathers and destroyed denim as key materials, joined by moody plaids and florals in dark hues.
 Trims add to the tough nature of the Rocker theme with embellishments such as studs, zippers, and buckles.
 For the Junior market, the trend can go simple with layers of plaids contrasted against soft chiffon-like fabrics.
 Key colors include metallics, gray, purplish royal, blues, burgundy, navy, black, and deep reds.

 Materials such as leather, neoprene, jersey, nylon and mixed media are key.
-Shapes can be boxy or peplum, with key items including: the quilted bomber jacket, quilted sweatshirt (I adore this studded one), boxy sweater, drawstring pants, turtleneck, perforated leather pants, and the color blocked sheath dress.
-Accessories include: bright accents, high gloss patent, elastic, perforated leather, rubber, vinyl, open mesh (see these modern heels as an example), lug soles, active soles in contrasting colors, and quilted ankle boots.
+Shapes can be boxy or peplum, with key items including: the quilted bomber jacket, quilted sweatshirt, boxy sweater, drawstring pants, turtleneck, perforated leather pants, and the color blocked sheath dress.
+Accessories include: bright accents, high gloss patent, elastic, perforated leather, rubber, vinyl, open mesh, lug soles, active soles in contrasting colors (here's a great example), and quilted ankle boots.
 Quilting is everywhere for this trend.
 (I love quilting so much that I got a head start on the trend by buying this versatile textured top and these adorable printed pants.)

-Materials for Boudoir are: satin, brushed silk, lace, charmeuse, cashmere, jacquard, colored leather, PVC, brocade and tweed.
+Materials for Boudoir are: satin, brushed silk, lace, charmeuse, cashmere, jacquard, colored leather, PVC, brocade and tweed (as on this sporty jacket).
 Patterns include: silk tie prints, ditsy florals, conversational, geometric diamond, soft plaids, and soft ginghams.
 Shapes can be 1950s with fit and flare skirts and boxy jackets.
 Key items for Boudoir are the oversized coat, pencil skirt, embellished sheath dress, and silk suit.
 Bows, metal accents, delicate chains, feathers, ruffles (like on this pretty textured top), and pearl embellishments are key details.
-Accessories include: flats, Mary Janes, cameos, top-handle bags, fur scarves, loafers, smoking slippers, strappy sandals, cat eye glasses, knit beanies, embellished belts, and ankle socks.
+Accessories include: flats, Mary Janes, cameos, top-handle bags, fur scarves, loafers, smoking slippers, strappy sandals, cat eye glasses, knit beanies, embellished belts, and ankle socks like this cute style.

 The fourth and final trend is called Folkloric, which channels the boho glamour of the '60s and '70s in a mix of bohemian and folk.
 The trend can go two ways: clean with simple lines, or very embellished with mixed materials.
 Rich tapestry fabrics are at the heart of this trend, which is inspired by the carefree attitudes of the era's musicians and their model girlfriends.
-Plush, textured materials, embroidery, patchwork, and appliqué create a creative yet cohesive mix, while furs and cozy shearlings enhance the bohemian vibe.
+Plush, textured materials, embroidery, patchwork, and appliqué (see this fun sweater as an example) create a creative yet cohesive mix, while furs and cozy shearlings enhance the bohemian vibe.
 Embroidery, border prints, and print mixing are key.
 Colors include: blues, deep reds, warm neutrals, honey tones, and red-casted browns.
 Materials are a play of soft and heavy.
 For example, chiffon and shearling or fur and silk charmeuse.
-Patterns are abstract ethnic, baroque swirls, retro geometrics, and blanket stripes (like on this cute coat I just got).
+Patterns are abstract ethnic (like on this blouse), baroque swirls, retro geometrics, and blanket stripes (like on this pretty dress).

-Key items for Folkloric are the sheer blouse, flared pants in suede or twill, the blanket cardigan, winter shorts, the blanket coat, tapestry overcoats, maxi dresses under sweaters, fur coats, matched sets, and mixed media sweatshirts.
+Key items for Folkloric are the sheer blouse, flared pants in suede or twill (this pair is an on-trend example in relaxed rayon), the blanket cardigan, winter shorts, the blanket coat, tapestry overcoats, maxi dresses under sweaters, fur coats, matched sets, and mixed media sweatshirts (similar to this sporty style).
 Accessories can go clean or embellished.
 Fringe, embroidery, and mixed materials come into play.
 Materials for accessories include: pony hair, fringe (adore this bag), wooden heels, studs, and feathers.
 Smoking slippers continue for both men and women, as does the wide-brimmed hat.

 Want more fashion trend forecasting information and inspiration?
-Follow along on my Pinterest, Facebook, and Instagram accounts for more detailed photos and trend direction.
+Follow along on my Pinterest, Facebook, and Instagram accounts for more detailed photos, inspiration, and trend direction.